Sebastianhju/Runeterra-5e/Runes.md

 ### Revitalize  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Revitalize.png" Align=left width=7% height=7%>

-Whenever you gain temporary hit points or are healed, you add 1 + your proficiency bonus to the total amount.
+Once a turn when you gain temporary hit points or are healed, you heal additional hit points equal to twice your proficiency bonus to the total amount.

 ---